Daniel-Elston/real-time-reddit-scalable-processing/README.md

 3. In T1, run ``docker-compose up --build``
 4. Once all images are running, in T2, run ``python main.py``
 5. Data is streamed in temrinal but also saved: ``data/temp/reddit_comments.json``
+6. Sample result of PySpark and Dask processing can be found as SDOs in ``data/results/*.xlsx``

 ---

 ### **Requirements:**

 - WSL2
 - Ubuntu 24.04
 - Python 3.12.*